 getChunkCount()

-Returns the total number of chunks loaded so far.
+Returns the total count of document chunks loaded into memory.

 function getChunkCount(): number